-‘Not possible’ does simply not exist in our vocabulary.
-We do not only offer a comprehensive standard product range of fibre fillers, short cut fibres and fibrids & pulp, but also individual fibre solutions according to your requirements.
+‘Impossible’ simply does not exist in our vocabulary.
+We not only offer a comprehensive standard product range of fibre fillers, short cut fibres, fibrids & pulp, but also individually tailored fibre solutions according to your requirements.
 In order to meet your needs, we also carry out special test projects and trials.
 Get in contact with us.
 Our fibre experts will be pleased to advise you.

 At STW you can choose from a comprehensive range of fibre fillers.
 Employing unique grinding technology, fibre fillers are made from randomly-oriented fibres, continuous fibres, threads or woven textiles, again, often according to your individual requirements, and often using fibres from the recycling sector.
 In this way, depending on fibre fineness and specification, we can produce products with a high degree of purity and uniform fibre length distribution.